Research Paper By Theano Kalavana, Business Coach, CYPRUS

 In Mindfulness, breathing is one of the most important techniques to calm the mind and to strengthen concentration.
-There are so many techniques to breath both in mindfulness and meditation.
+There are so many techniques to breathe both in mindfulness and meditation.
 The importance during breathing technique is to allow six to seven seconds when you breathe in and another six to seven seconds when you breathe out.
 It is important to focus and pay attention to every single breath as it is the only one you have and you have to catch it as much as you can.

 A – Attention

 Jon Kabat-Zinn (2012) said: “Mindfulness means paying attention in a particular way: on purpose, in the present moment and non-judgementally”.
-Breaths are always with us, it essential when we need to be mindful to pay attention first to our breaths, then to pay attention to what is happening at that moment.
+Breaths are always with us, it is essential when we need to be mindful to pay attention first to our breaths, then to pay attention to what is happening at that moment.
 It is important to pay attention to the moment, to the present.
-It doesn’t matter how good leader is someone or how good skills he/she has if he/she doesn’t pay attention then he/she cannot be in the moment and become fully aware.
+It doesn’t matter how good a leader is someone or how good skills he/she has if he/she doesn’t pay attention then he/she cannot be in the moment and become fully aware.
 These are some of the questions that can facilitate attention: